kleinbottle4/maths/plot2/README.md

 ![The locus of points 1/(1 + it).](circle.png)

-# Will be promted for if absent
+# Will be promted for if absent:
 	-x	function of t
 	-y	function of t
-	-f	function of x + iy, but written as function of t -s	starting value for t
+	-f	function of x + iy, but written as function of t

+# Defaults are hard-coded in main.py:
+	-s	starting value for t
 	-e	end value for t
 	-r	step value for t

-# Defaults are hard-coded
 	-z	zoom
 	-g	grid spacing in units, not pixels